-The purpose of this plan is to document the policies and summarize the procedures used by FPL in responding to a power capacity shortage or transmission limitation which impacts or threatens to impact significant numbers of customers.
-Power capacity shortages may be caused by unusually hot or cold weather, short term fuel supply shortages, transmission disruptions, or power plant outages.
+The purpose of Section 2 of this plan is to document the policies and the procedures used by FPL in responding to a power capacity shortage or transmission limitation which impacts or threatens to impact service to significant numbers of customers.
+Power capacity shortages may be caused by unusually hot or cold weather, short-term fuel supply shortages, transmission disruptions, or power plant outages.
 Section 3 of the plan covers long term fuel supply shortages which are anticipated to be protracted from events such as wars, disruptions in supplies by strikes, damage to refineries, or embargoes.